mrx7014/SSH-KaliLinux/README.md

 <img src="img/sshvnc.jpg"></a>
 - Then open any vnc viewer.
 I'm using Remmina who is coming with Linux.

 - You can download VNC Viewer for android from <a href="https://play.google.com/store/apps/details?id=com.realvnc.viewer.android&hl=en_US&pli=1">Here</a>

 - For Windows From <a href="https://www.realvnc.com/en/connect/download/viewer/windows/">Here</a>

-- For Linux Remmina installed already.
+- For Linux *Remmina* installed already on ubuntu and if it not installed check this website *https://remmina.org/how-to-install-remmina/*

 ____________